We’re lucky to know a lot of excellent web designers.

 Have your eyes ever popped wide open when looking at one of your bills?
 We don’t like surprises either, so when you receive your final bill, and there are “extra charges,” what do you do?
-Odds are you ask for an explanation and either negotiate the bill or begrudgingly pay the invoice and move on.
+Oddly, you ask for an explanation and either negotiate the bill or begrudgingly pay the invoice and move on.

 What we do

-At Acorn Digital, we write up a quote (in nontechy terms) for the services we provide you, how much it will cost, and when each payment is due.
+At Acorn Digital, we write up a quote (in non-techy terms) for the services we provide you, how much it will cost, and when each payment is due.
 We encourage you to reach out if you don’t understand or have questions about our price.
 Anything not covered in the quote is billed at our hourly rate.

 3. They always take longer than they promise.

 You researched, picked your website designer, and sent them the money they required to start your project.
-You’re told to receive a design sample within a couple of weeks, but no email shows up in your inbox.
+You’re told to receive a design sample within a couple of weeks, but no email appears in your inbox.
 You contact them and find out they “ran into a complication,” and you’ll have it by the end of the week.
 This scenario plays out over the next couple of months.

 What we do

 In our written quote, we break down your project into phases.
 Once we finish one stage, you’ll know exactly when to expect the next stage to be completed.
-We generally complete the prototype design in a week for small business websites and launch your new website within three weeks (assuming you’ve given us the text for your website pages, logo, and other images.).
+We generally complete the prototype design within a week for small business websites within and launch your new website within three weeks (assuming you’ve given us the text for your website pages, logo, and other images.).

 4. They sell you services you have no real understanding of.